-Short-sightedness (near sightedness), or myopia, is a very common vision problem that can usually be corrected with glasses or contact lenses.
-If you’re short-sighted (myopic), your vision is clear when you look at things up close, but objects that are further away are out of focus or blurred
+Near-sightedness (short-sightedness), or myopia, is a very common eye problem that can be corrected with glasses or contact lenses.
+If your vision is clear when looking at things close to you, but objects that are further away are out of focus or blurred, you may have myopia.

-Short-sightedness or myopia occurs usually because your eye is too long from front to back, or your cornea is too powerful for the length of the eye.
-Light focuses in front of the retina, making distant objects appear blurred.
+Near-sightedness or myopia is caused due to the elongation of the eye (from front to back), or if the cornea is too powerful for the length of your eye.
+The light focuses in front of the retina, making distant objects appear blurry.

-You can become short-sighted or near-sighted at any age, but it usually starts around childhood or early teens.
-You're more likely to develop it if one or both or your parents are also short-sighted.
+You can become short-sighted or near-sighted at any age, however, in most cases, the condition starts around childhood or early teens.
+You are more likely to develop it if one or both or your parents are also near-sighted.

-Spending a lot of time focusing your eyes on nearby objects, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
+Spending a lot of time focusing your eyes on objects in close proximity to your eyes, such as reading, writing and hand-held devices (phones and tablets) as well as computers can also increase your risk of developing short-sightedness.
 Spending time playing outside as a child may help reduce the onset of becoming short-sighted; the latest evidence* indicates that higher levels of natural light are beneficial.

 * Walline J, Myopia control – a review.
 ECL 2016; 42 (1):3-8

-What are the symptoms of myopia or short-sightedness?
+What are the Symptoms of Myopia or Near-Sightedness?

 Short-sightedness or myopia causes objects further away to appear out of focus or blurred, which can affect your vision when you are driving, playing sports or trying to recognise people and objects at a distance.
 This can lead to eyestrain, headaches and fatigue.